icon-project/icon-project.github.io/docs/audit_checklist.md

 ```

 ## Big Number Operation
-The result of a numeric operation must be within the range of -2<sup>128</sup> and 2<sup>128</sup>.
-If the result is out of range, the python interpreter can not perform the operation.
+The maximum result of a numeric operation must be less than (2<sup>256</sup> - 1).
+If the result is bigger than (2<sup>256</sup> - 1), the python interpreter can not perform the operation.
 To avoid errors, you must ensure that input parameters can cause errors.
 ```python
 # Bad (on_install params - decimal value is 1_000_000_000_000_000_000)
 {